Azerbaijani oil prices drop

 By Trend

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, dropped by $1.08 on July 26 compared to the previous price, settling at $111.24 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta on August 1 decreased by $6.81 compared to the previous price and amounted to $105.97 per barrel, Trend reports referring to the source from the country's oil and gas market.

-Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port equaled $67.12 per barrel on July 26, growing by 72 cents as compared to the previous price.
+The average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk decreased by $6.86 compared to the previous indicator, amounting to $65.78 per barrel.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea rose by 92 cents compared to the previous price and made up $109.53 per barrel.
+The cost of a barrel of Brent Dated oil, produced in the North Sea decreased by $7.07 compared to the previous price and made up $107.07 per barrel.

 Follow us on Twitter @AzerNewsAz